 The accompanying basic financial statements of the District have been prepared in conformity with accounting principles generally accepted in the United States of America as applicable to governmental entities.
 The GASB is the accepted standard setting body for establishing governmental accounting and financial reporting principle for state and local governments through its pronouncements.
-The accompanying basic financial statements have been prepared in conformity with GASB Statement 34, "Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments" issued in June 1999.
+The accompanying basic financial statements have been prepared in conformity with GASB Statement No. 34, "Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments" issued in June 1999, except that management has omitted the Management's Discussion and Analysis otherwise required by GASB Statement No. 34.